 Upon completing the post-professional MA, you will be well-positioned to work as a researcher, health facility practitioner or administrator, faculty member for an international OT program, or health planner in government and public service agencies.

 Our MA draws students from around the globe to come to New York City to learn in a culturally-diverse, supportive, and rigorous academic environment.
-Read the article below to learn about last year's cohort and their experience studying as a group of multicultural peers.
+Read the article below to learn about a recent cohort's experience studying as a group of multicultural peers.

 MA/OTD Single-Decision Option

-If you already earned a bachelor's in OT, you have the option of pursuing your Doctor of Occupational Therapy (OTD) and earning a master's during the educational process.
-After completing the MA, you can continue uninterrupted onto the OTD without submitting another admissions application.
+If you've already earned a bachelor's in OT, you have the option of pursuing your Doctor of Occupational Therapy (OTD) and earning your MA during the process.
+After completing the MA, you can continue uninterrupted onto the OTD without applying separately.